ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

-So now the mistake is clear: the latitude coordinate is badly named and the fix should just rename it
+So now the mistake is clear: the latitude coordinate is badly named and the fix should just rename it.

 Create the fix
 --------------